xnavratil/cpp-driver/topics/README.md

 ### Cluster

-The [`CassCluster`] object describes a Cassandra cluster’s configuration.
-The default cluster object is good for most clusters and only requires a single or multiple list of contact points in order to establish a session connection.
+The [`CassCluster`] object describes a Cassandra/Scylla cluster’s configuration.
+The default cluster object is good for most clusters and only requires a single or multiple lists of contact points in order to establish a session connection.
-Once a session is connected using a cluster object its configuration is constant.
-Modifying the cluster object configuration once a session is established does not alter the session's configuration.
+Once a session is connected using a cluster object, its configuration is constant.
+Modifying the cluster's object configuration after a session is established does not alter the session's configuration.

 ### Session

 The [`CassSession`] object is used for query execution.
-Internally, a session object also manages a pool of client connections to Cassandra and uses a load balancing policy to distribute requests across those connections.
-An application should create a single session object per keyspace as a session object is designed to be created once, reused, and shared by multiple threads within the application.
+Internally, a session object also manages a pool of client connections to Cassandra/Scylla and uses a load balancing policy to distribute requests across those connections.
+An application should create a single session object per keyspace.
+A session object is designed to be created once, reused, and shared by multiple threads within the application.
 The throughput of a session can be scaled by increasing the number of I/O threads.
-An I/O thread is used to handle reading and writing query request data to and from Cassandra.
+An I/O thread is used to handle reading and writing query request data to and from Cassandra/Scylla.
 The number of I/O threads defaults to one per CPU core, but it can be configured using [`cass_cluster_set_num_threads_io()`].
 It’s generally better to create a single session with more I/O threads than multiple sessions with a smaller number of I/O threads.
-More DataStax driver best practices can be found in this [post].

 ### Asynchronous I/O

-Each I/O thread maintains a small number of connections for each node in the Cassandra cluster and each of those connections can handle several simultaneous requests using pipelining.
+Each I/O thread maintains a number of connections for each node in the cluster.
+This number can be controlled by `cass_cluster_set_core_connections_per_host()`.
+In case of Scylla this number is additionally rounded up to the number of shards on the node.

+Each of those connections can handle several simultaneous requests using pipelining.
 Asynchronous I/O and pipelining together allow each connection to handle several (up to 32k with protocol v3/v4) in-flight requests concurrently.
-This significantly reduces the number of connections required to be open to Cassandra and allows the driver to batch requests destined for the same node.
+This significantly reduces the number of connections required to be open to Cassandra/Scylla and allows the driver to batch requests destined for the same node.

 ### Thread safety